hueNET-llc/zte-sms-smtp/README.md

 # zte-sms-smtp #
 An SMS SMTP relay for ZTE modems.
-Tested with a ZTE MF79U 4G USB modem.
+Tested and verified with a ZTE MF79U 4G USB modem.

 Configuration is done via environment variables